Published by MBA Skool Team, Last Updated: September 11, 2021

 1. This practice successfully lessens the advertising cost for newer products because the new products can simply gain momentum due to existing brand recognition.

-2. The products are already more favoured by existing customers of the brand due to customer loyalty.
+2. The products are already more favored by existing customers of the brand due to customer loyalty.

 3. The practice also saves money by advertising not fixating on a single product they sell, but by building the brand in general.